Wolfsauge/blue-octopus/README.md

     -u 'https://legacywebsite.com/community/forums/8/?order=reply_count&direction=desc' \
     -p 1 \
     -t 3
 Writing to file result.json.

-$
 ```
 * the script will work on the task concurrently:
     * it will download the content
     * use ftfy recursively to fix multi-level mojibake
-    * it will arrange the content as a JSON array of JSON arrays
+    * it will arrange the content as a list of lists
-    * it will save the JSON representation in a file named `result.json`
+    * it will represent the content as JSON in a UTF-8 encoded file named `result.json`
-    * it will **overwrite** an existing `result.json` file
+    * when doing so, it will **overwrite** an existing `result.json` file in the current working directory

-* the script will write a log file to `octopus.log`
+* the script will append to the log file `octopus.log` in the current working directory
     * without the `-v` or `--verbose` option it will only log errors
     * you can follow the tail of this log file in another window